 Customers attempting to upgrade NCS1K devices can encounter an alarm indicating that the SIA Grace Period has expired.
 This alarm prevents the upgrade operations, effectively blocking any software upgrades.
 The system reports the device as SIA is "Out of Compliance" for an extended period of over 90 days.

-SIA Out of compliance will only block Software Upgrades; this will not affect any functionality on the system.
+SIA Out of compliance only blocks Software Upgrades; and does not affect any functionality on the system.

 The impact of this is the inability to perform software upgrades on the affected NCS1K device.